-- Documents organized in a structure as a directory - Directories are hierarchies of classes which group documents covering related topics - E.g.: "Yahoo!" provides hierarchical directory - Same idea applied to a single document - Chapter level, section level, etc. - The last level is the text itself (flat!) - A good UI needed for keeping track of the context - E.g.: the "adobe acrobat pdf" files
+- Documents organized in a structure as a directory - Directories are hierarchies of classes which group documents covering related topics - E.g.: "Yahoo!" - Same idea applied to a single document - Chapter level, section level, etc. - The last level is the text itself (flat!) - A good UI needed for keeping track of the context - Additional facilities provided when searching - A history map identifies classes recently visited - Occurrences (of terms) in a global context